rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 - The return type of `Vec4::truncate()` was changed from `Vec3A` to `Vec3` which
   is a breaking change and thus the version jumped from 0.9 to 0.10.
 - Vector swizzle functions similar to those found in [GLSL] were added.
-Swizzle functions allow a vectors elements to be reordered.
+Swizzle functions allow a vector's elements to be reordered.
 The result can be a vector of a different size to the input.
 Swizzles are implemented with SIMD instructions where possible, e.g. for the `Vec4` type.